gunjanghate/git-genie/README.md

 3. Adds remote origin if provided.
 4. Checks for existing commits.
 5. Prompts the user to choose the branch (interactive) or commits directly to main if `--no-branch`.
+   - If `--osc` is used and new branch is selected, prompts for issue number and generates branch name as `type/#issue-shorttitle` (shorttitle by Gemini if --genie, otherwise from message)
 6. Stages all files if needed.
 7. Generates commit message (AI with `--genie` flag or manual by default).
 8. Commits the changes.